Training Multi-Image Vision Agents via End2End Reinforcement Learning: Experiments

 \subsection{Main Results}

-In Table~\ref{tab:model_results} of the experimental results, we reveal a noteworthy phenomenon that, for base Qwen2.5-VL-7B, on V* and HR-Bench, directly generated answer (row 6) is superior to the step-by-step generated ones (row 7), especially on the higher resolution tasks(HR-Bench 8K).
+In Table~\ref{tab:model_results} of the experimental results, we reveal a noteworthy phenomenon that, for base Qwen2.5-VL-7B, on V* and HR-Bench, directly generated answer is superior to the step-by-step generated ones, especially on the higher resolution tasks(HR-Bench 8K).
 On our MIFG-QA, where the input images have relatively high total resolution and abundant fine-grained information, we observe a similar phenomenon.
 We speculate that this phenomenon stems from the issue revealed in Figure~\ref{fig:attention-decay}.

 While existing methods achieve significant improvements in single-image scenarios through external visual tools, they largely overlook multi-image tasks—either lacking native support or failing to evaluate in such settings.
-To benchmark these vision agents on our proposed MIFG-QA-val, we modify prompts for models incompatible with multi-image operations, forcing them to output image indices during tool call.
+To benchmark these vision agents on multi-image data, we modify prompts for models incompatible with multi-image operations, forcing them to output image indices during tool call.
+However, some models, such as the DeepeyesV2 configuration code tool, are fundamentally unable to handle multiple image inputs.